When you are new to sewing there are some basic things that you ought to know about your sewing machine.

-So many types of sewing machines with different functions and capabilities has come out since the early almost crude sewing machine.
+So many types of sewing machines with different functions and capabilities have come out since the early almost crude sewing machine.
 Sewing machine and consequently sewing has benefitted from the constant inventions.
 But the basic use of a sewing machine remains the same – to replace the hand sewing efficiently.
-Yes, the sewing machine does it quite nicely.
+Yes, the sewing machine does it quite nicely

 Types of sewing machines